EmaGusic/EmaGusic.github.io/index.md

 ## Welcome to my GitHub

 You can access my published books [on Amazon](https://www.amazon.co.uk/Emilia-Tarah-Roberts/e/B081Z7TG6Q/ref=dp_byline_cont_pop_book_1) if you wish to purchase any.
-If you would like to know more about my personal work, I also paint in my free time and you can visit on my [Universe of Paint Facebook profile] (https://www.facebook.com/universeofpaint.ltd)
+If you would like to know more about my personal work, I also paint in my free time and you can visit [on Universe of Paint Facebook profile](https://www.facebook.com/universeofpaint.ltd)

 ### Markdown